turingschool/curriculum-site/module1/lessons/git_collaboration.md

 Then you have to tell git what the default branch should be.
 You can run this command in your terminal to do that:

 `git config --global init.defaultBranch main`

+You can confirm this (or any other git config settings) by listing them all with:
+`git config --list`
 </section>